-• When a SET button on an input strip is pressed, it displays all input signals for this channel (as shown on the right below), allowing the operator to select a new source.

-• When no SET button is pressed, it opens a screen showing a full Matrix List of input sources and locations for quick source selection on a fader, or for making other connections within the system.
-Subject to Permissions file settings.
+- When an A/B button on an input strip is pressed and held, it displays all input signals for this channel (as shown on the right below), allowing the operator to select a new source. - When no A/B button is active, it opens a screen showing a full Matrix List of input sources and locations for quick source selection on a fader, or for making other connections within the system (subject to Permissions settings).